Last Updated on

 - 2 heaped tablespoons Dijon mustard

 - 1 medium parsley root or 1 piece of celeriac, about the same amount as the carrot

 - 2 bay leaves

-- ½ cup vegetable or chicken broth
+- 125 ml/ 4.2 fl.oz/ ½ cup chicken stock

-- salt and pepper
+- fine sea salt and pepper

 - Clean and dry the turkey leg.
 Cut it around the joint, if necessary.
 If your Dutch oven (or similar pot) is large enough, you don't have to do that.
 Rub the leg with the mustard and sprinkle with salt and pepper.
 Place the turkey in the Dutch oven or cast iron oven dish.

 - Check from time to time to make sure that the skin doesn't get too dark.
-If that starts to happen, place a piece of aluminum foil very very loosely on top of the pot, just place it on top without pressing in or trying to close the pot.
+If that starts to happen, place a piece of aluminum foil very loosely on top of the pot, just place it on top without pressing it or trying to close the pot.

-- Remove the leg from the pot and place it on a warmed plate, cover it loosely with aluminum foil and let rest while you make the sauce.
+- Remove the turkey leg from the pot and place it on a warmed plate, cover it loosely with aluminum foil and let rest while you make the sauce.

 - Puree the vegetables in the pot, adjust the taste with salt and pepper.